matt-curtis/developer.sketchapp.com/_reference/MSLayerGroup.md

 ---
 title: MSLayerGroup
+summary: MSLayerGroup represents a group in the document, but is an MSLayer itself.
+Two important subclasses of MSLayerGroup are MSArtboardGroup and MSPage.
 rels:
   - MSArtboardGroup
   - MSLayer
 ---

 MSLayerGroup represents a group in the document, but is an [MSLayer](/docs/MSLayer/) itself.
 Two important subclasses of MSLayerGroup are [MSArtboardGroup](/docs/MSArtboardGroup/) and [MSPage](/docs/MSPage/).